 Before the Registry Operator will accept applications for registration from Registrar, all domain name applicants in the .club TLD ("Applicants") must:

-1. Enter into an electronic or paper registration agreement with the Registrar ("Registrar"), in accordance with the ICANN RAA and this Agreement.
+1. Enter into an electronic or paper registration agreement (“Registration Agreement”) with the Registrar ("Registrar"), in accordance with the ICANN RAA and this Agreement.
 Such electronic or paper registration agreement shall include, at a minimum, the following certifications:

 a) The data provided in the domain name registration application is true, correct, up to date and complete; and